Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: SFD Component Separation

 Due to the zero-mean nature of the LSS fluctuations, it is not straightforward to estimate the per-beam SNR.
-Here we give two examples of such estimates.
-First, we consider dividing the typical signal, i.e., the standard deviation of the LSS term, by the mean error: $SNR_{per\ beam} \approx \sigma(I_{LSS,i}^{\,rec}) / \langle \sigma_{LSS,i}^{\,rec} \rangle = 2.8$.
-Alternatively, we can simply take the mean of the per-pixel absolute correction over its error: $SNR_{per\ beam} \approx \langle |I_{LSS,i}^{\,rec}| / \sigma_{LSS,i}^{\,rec} \rangle = 2.4$.
-Given that we have over 2 million quasi-independent resolution elements within the unmasked area over the sky, the combined SNR should be easily in the order of thousands.
-Our reconstructed LSS map, and therefore the SFD correction, is thus highly signal-dominated.
+Here we give two examples of such estimates in the unmasked cosmology area where the reconstruction is most reliable.
+First, we consider dividing the typical signal, i.e., the standard deviation of the LSS term, by the mean error: $SNR_{per\ beam} \approx \sigma(I_{LSS,i}^{\,rec}) / \langle \sigma_{LSS,i}^{\,rec} \rangle = 2.9$.
+Alternatively, we can simply take the mean of the per-pixel absolute correction over its error: $SNR_{per\ beam} \approx \langle |I_{LSS,i}^{\,rec}| / \sigma_{LSS,i}^{\,rec} \rangle = 2.5$.
+Given that we have over 2 million quasi-independent resolution elements within the unmasked area over the sky, the combined SNR should be easily of the order of thousands.
+Our reconstructed LSS map, and therefore the SFD correction, are thus highly signal-dominated.